 Todos os Santos Bay

 A natural harbor, the bay is approximately 40 km (25 mi) long and 32 km (20 mi) wide.
 Covering 1,223 sq km (472 sq mi), it is the largest bay in Brazil.
-It is surrounded by the Recôncavo, a fertile coastal lowland.
+The Recôncavo, a fertile coastal lowland, surrounds it.
 The Paraguaçu River empties into the bay.

 Brazil's first producing oil field is on the bay's northeast shore.
-The municipality of São Francisco do Conde, north of the bay remains a port that serves the oil refineries at Mataripe.
-The bay is dredged from the port to the Atlantic Ocean to remain open to shipping.
+The municipality of São Francisco do Conde, north of the bay, remains a port serving the oil refineries at Mataripe.
+The basin is dredged from the harbor to the Atlantic Ocean to remain open to shipping.

-Early in the 18th century, many African slaves were shipped to the bay region to work sugar plantations.
-Salvador was a major slave port for the sugarcane fields of Brazil by the early 18th century.
-In the whaling days, it was also a popular spot, since the bay was a mating ground for whales.
+Early in the 18th century, many enslaved Africans were shipped to the Bay region to work sugar plantations.
+As a result, Salvador was a major slave port for the sugarcane fields of Brazil by the early 18th century.
+It was also popular in the whaling days since the bay was a mating ground for whales.